All Episodes

 We've lost control of our elections.

-I I don't I don't bel I almost didn't vote this past time simply because I knew it wouldn't count, because it's not a matter who you vote for, it's who's counting the votes that matters now.
+I almost didn't vote this past time simply because I knew it wouldn't count because it's not a matter of who you vote for.

-And we've got to get a grip on this, or we're going down the tubes even faster than we already are.
+And we've got to get a grip on this or we're going down the tubes even faster than we already are.

-We've got a plan enacted.
+We've got to get the plan enacted.

-We we cannot do it without the right people elected, and then we have to use their system to get elected.
+And then we have to use their system to get elected.

 Look, forget what side of the aisle you're on.